monetha/feature_anomaly_detection/README.md

 metric_lines.csv <br />
 attribute // threshold from below // threshold from above - quantiles on a given dataset <br />
 tops_kpi.csv (sql data.eshop_anomaly_tops_kpi) <br />
-for each Source the best combination of MCID for each of the 3 KPI is derived <br />
+for each Source the best combination of MCID for each of the 3 KPI is derived. main condition is for combination of MCID to have more than 10 sessions for each source. second condition is for each source to have 3+ alternative MCID  <br />